holatung/RAI-Ethics-by-Design-4S-Conference-2025/README.md

 * Ethical Debt Metric and
 * Community Alignment and Inclusivity Factor (CAIF)

+# Key Components and Interpretation
+* Purpose: To detect and mitigate biases that may cause discriminatory outcomes, enhancing trust and ensuring regulatory compliance.
+* Scores/Thresholds: While there is no single universal formula, a common industry practice is to target scores above 80% (indicating minimal bias), while scores below 60% are considered high-risk.
+* Interpretation: High scores reflect equitable outcomes; low scores suggest systemic biases.
+* The 80% Rule: Many models use the "4/5ths" or "80%" rule (disparate impact) to compare the positive outcome rates of different groups

 We specifically analyze how Human-in-The-Loop approach - Human labelling, De-identification and review of data throughout the entire model life-cycle in AI-driven automated systems impacts accuracy and the preservation of human intuition and judgment,